DTJF/girtobac/_3_Tutorial.md

 ~~~

 - <b>first</b> to re-order the symbol declaration (`search` contains a
   single word, no attribute).
-Declare this symbol before the rest.
+It declares this symbol before the
-  Example:
+  others, in the specified order (re-ordering the `first` tags may help
+  to solve circular references).
+Example (`Gtk-3.0.GirToBac`):
   ~~~{.xml}
 <first search='GtkWidget' />
 <first search='GtkWidgetClass' />
 ~~~

 - <b>name</b> to adapt a symbol name (`search` contains a single word,
   further attributes `add` or `replace`).
-  Example:
+  Example (`Gtk-3.0.GirToBac`):
   ~~~{.xml}
 <name search='gtk_stock_add' add='_ ALIAS "gtk_stock_add"' />
 ~~~